AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Writing_Data.md

 ### Single Stream Writes

-The following support writing multiple values:
+The following methods support writing a single or multiple values:
 * [Insert Values](xref:sdsWritingDataApi#insert-values) inserts a collection of events.
 * [Patch Values](xref:sdsWritingDataApi#patch-values) updates specific fields for a collection of events.
 * [Replace Values](xref:sdsWritingDataApi#remove-values) replaces a collection of events.